James Gibbs: Background and education

-James Gibbs was born on 23 December 1682 in Fittysmire, Aberdeen, Scotland, a younger son of Patrick Gibbs, merchant, and his second wife Ann (née Gordon).
+James Gibbs was born on 5 March 1681 in Methlic, Aberdeenshire, Scotland, a younger son of Patrick Gibb, merchant, and his second wife Ann (née Gordon).
+He was brought up at Futtesmyre, Aberdeen.
 The family was Roman Catholic; there was a half-brother, William, from Patrick's first marriage to Isabel (née Farquhar).
 Gibbs was educated at Aberdeen Grammar School and Marischal College.
 After the death of his parents he went in 1700 to stay with relatives in Holland.
 He later travelled through Europe, visiting Flanders, France, Switzerland and Germany.
 Some time afterwards he left for Rome, travelling via France.
 On 12 October 1703 he registered as a student at the Scots College.
 He would have been studying for the Catholic priesthood but had second thoughts.
 By the end of 1704 he was studying architecture under Carlo Fontana; he was also taught by Pietro Francesco Garroli, professor of perspective at the Accademia di San Luca.
 While in Rome Gibbs met John Perceval, 1st Earl of Egmont, who attempted to persuade him to move to Ireland.
 He moved to London in November 1708; his return was probably due to the terminal illness of his half-brother William, who died before James reached Britain.